danieledapo/danieledapo.github.io/content/about.md

 I am a developer working at [develer](https://develer.com) where I can build a lot of cool stuff working with great people.
-Currently I'm working on the software for CNC leather cutting machines ranging from computer vision to motion planning algorithms.
+Currently I'm working on the software for CNC cutting machines ranging from computer vision to motion planning algorithms.

-My interests are functional programming and programming language design.
+I have a broad range of interests, from functional programming and programming language design to 3D renderers.
+Recently, I've been dabbling with generative art and plotters.

 This blog will collect my ramblings about whatever I find interesting or worth to be written down.